 Younger children can benefit from using music to learn special awareness and motor skills.

-If learning about music is paired with learning dance, children can learn about fun physical activities they can carry on throughout their lives.
+If learning about music is paired with learning dance at youth dance classes, children can learn about fun physical activities they can carry on throughout their lives.

 Starting younger children in music can expose them to new cultures and other people, creating a more rounded individual.